 Amazon Flight Network within U.S. Mainland, August 24, 2020

 We covered this in our Weekly Wire Roundup

 Amazon Expands its Operations in the Inland Empire

-Amazon added almost one in five of all new jobs created in 2012-2017 in the Inland Empire region’s logistics sector, per an estimate by chief economist for the Inland Empire Economic Partnership.
+Amazon added almost one in five new jobs created in 2012-2017 in the Inland Empire region’s logistics sector, per an estimate by the chief economist for the Inland Empire Economic Partnership.

-The impact of Amazon’s growing network in the Inland Empire, and its impact on the local job market and business activity is well documented.
-The company invested $19.3B in the Inland Empire since 2010 and added 40K+ jobs, according to the company’s U.S. Economic Impact Report.
+The impact of Amazon’s growing network in the Inland Empire and its impact on the local job market and business activity is well documented.
+According to the company’s U.S. Economic Impact Report, the company invested $19.3B in the Inland Empire since 2010 and added 40K+ jobs.

-However, a growing air fleet also means that sooner than later Amazon might enter the business-to-consumer logistics sector.
-That’s when existing behemoths of the trade, DHL, UPS, and FedEx might get a run for their monies.
+However, a growing air fleet also means that Amazon might enter the business-to-consumer logistics sector sooner than later.
+That’s when existing behemoths of the trade, DHL, UPS, and FedEx, might get a run for their monies.